dotnet/docs/docs/architecture/cloud-native/data-patterns.md

 **Figure 5-6**.
 Implementing a transaction across microservices

 In the preceding figure, five independent microservices participate in a distributed transaction that creates an order.
-The local transaction for each of the five individual microservices must succeed, or all must abort and roll back the operation.
+Each microservice maintains its own data store and implements it own local transaction for its store.
+The local transaction for each individual microservices must succeed, or all must abort and roll back the operation.
 While built-in transactional support is available inside each of the microservices, there's no support for a distributed transaction across all five services.

-Since transactional support is essential to keep the data consistent in each of the microservices, you have to programmatically construct a distributed transaction.
+Since transactional support is essential to keep the data consistent in each of the microservices, you must construct a distributed transaction *programmatically*.

 A popular pattern for adding transactional support is the [Saga pattern](https://blog.couchbase.com/saga-pattern-implement-business-transactions-using-microservices-part/).
 It's implemented by grouping local transactions together and sequentially invoking each one.
-If a local transaction fails, the Saga aborts the operation and invokes a set of [compensating transactions](https://docs.microsoft.com/azure/architecture/patterns/compensating-transaction) to undo the changes made by the preceding local transactions.
+If any local transaction fails, the Saga aborts the operation and invokes a set of [compensating transactions](https://docs.microsoft.com/azure/architecture/patterns/compensating-transaction) to undo the changes made by the preceding local transactions and restore data consistency.
 Figure 5-7 shows a failed transaction with the Saga pattern.

 ![Roll back in saga pattern](./media/saga-rollback-operation.png)